exadel-inc/esl/src/modules/esl-image/README.md

 - error \[boolean] - appears when current image failed to load

 ### API
-- triggerLoad - shortcut function for manually adding `lazy-triggered` marker
+- triggerLoad - shortcut function for manual adding `lazy-triggered` marker
 - currentSrc - image URL that is currently in use

 ### Events